Emilyho11/AI-Sales-Target/README.md

 # Legal Sales Target App
 This project uses GenAI to find law firms that are the most suitable for Clio's services.
-It will use that to create personalized pitches and advertisements catered to each firm.
+It can also create personalized pitches and advertisements catered to each firm.

 Using a microservice architecture, the web application features an intuitive, map-based interface that allows users to easily explore and target law firms either in their vicinity or within any specific region of interest.
 Once a firm is selected, the app uses AI to summarize firm websites and give users all the information they need to know about the place.
 The good thing about this is that it doesn't have to be law firms!
 This app can be catered towards any business type (ex: doctors, parks, attractions, etc.) and it will always provide users with real-time data.